gridgain/yardstick/README.md

 2. Run `bin/benchmark-run.sh` script with specified benchmark server name.

 For example:
-`benchmark-run.sh --config ../benchmark.properties -n EchoServer`
+`bin/benchmark-run.sh --config benchmark.properties -n EchoServer`

 Additional parameters of the script are listed below.

 ### Starting benchmark
 After remote servers are started, the benchmark should be run.
-Procedure is almost the same - the only difference is that the benchmark class name should be specified instead of server clsss name.
+Procedure is almost the same - the only difference is that the benchmark class name should be specified instead of server class name.

 For example:
-`benchmark-run.sh --config ../benchmark.properties -n EchoServerBenchmark`
+`bin/benchmark-run.sh --config benchmark.properties -n EchoServerBenchmark`

 The following properties can be defined in `benchmark.properties` file: